YahavA1on/FSS-PROJ/README.md

 ## Postman Collection

 You can use Postman to test all endpoints.
 If needed, export a Postman collection and include it here.

----

-## License

-This project is provided as-is for educational and development use.